joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/recruiting-profile-requirements.md

 #### Mid-Level
 - Minimum of 1 year of experience
 - Ideally, attempts of having an online presence (Ex.
 Medium articles, prototypes, code experiments, community participation, etc…)
-- Some sort of continued education OR demonstrated desire to stay up to date with trends/news OR strong design community (could be added to your second bullet)
+- Some sort of continued education or participation in the design community (Ex.
+Certificates, LinkedIn courses, etc..)

 #### Senior+
 - Career progression in single company - see that company invested and rewarded them